← Back to Learn Hub

 Suno v5 Complete Guide: Studio, Stems & Everything New

-Suno v5 is the latest version of Suno's AI music generation model, released in September 2025.
-It introduces Studio mode with stem separation, section editing, negative prompting, improved audio quality, and longer generation lengths.
+Suno v5 is the core engine powering Suno's AI music generation, released in September 2025.
+It introduced Studio mode with stem separation, section editing, negative prompting, improved audio quality, and longer generation lengths. v5.5 (March 2026) adds personalization features on top of this engine.
 This guide covers everything you need to master v5.

 What's New in Suno v5